All you need to know about Singing Bowls

 Many older Jambati were made with a flattened rim, very old examples can have a broad flat rim with its own set of etched lines.

-These have become quite in recent years.
+These have become quite rare in recent years.
 Jambati bowls were often used for relatively clean purposes such as grain storage so bowls hundreds of years old can have a high level of preservation.

 The Jambati style, especially darker ones possibly indicating the presence of thunderbolt metal (iron), was preferred by Tibetans.